Industry News

 The main project stages in a complete project methodology

-Preparation: structuring the foundations of the project
+Preparation: structuring the project foundations

 This stage of the project methodology is fundamental.
 Poor preparation often leads to delays and misunderstandings.